Owe-Pay/OPBot/README.md

 ![SQL Flow](https://res.cloudinary.com/jianoway/image/upload/v1624879445/photo_2021-06-28_19-22-28_a3mmfn.jpg)

-* This is an Entity Relationship (ER) diagram displaying how our data will be stored.
+* Our MySQL Database will be hosted on ClearDB via Heroku and will be interacted with using Pymysql The figure above is the Entity Relationship (ER) diagram representing how our data will be stored.

 * Users